-The College also provides a consent form that authorizes the College to share such information directly with an Advisor.
+The College provides a consent form that authorizes the College to share such information directly with an Advisor.
 The parties must either complete and submit this form to the Title IX Coordinator or provide similar documentation demonstrating consent to a release of information to the Advisor before College is able to share records with an Advisor.
 The College will not honor requests that all communication be made through a parties Advisor.

 - G. Privacy of Records Shared with Advisor.
 Advisors are expected to maintain the privacy of the records shared with them.
-These records may not be shared with third parties, disclosed publicly, or used for purposes not explicitly authorized by the College.
-The College may restrict the role of any Advisor who does not respect the sensitive nature of the process or who fails to abide by the College's privacy expectations. - H. Expectations of an Advisor.
+Advisors may not disclose any College work product or evidence obtained solely through the resolution process with third parties or publicly for purposes not explicitly authorized by the College.
+The College may restrict the role of any Advisor who does not respect the sensitive nature of the process or who fails to abide by the College's privacy and confidentiality expectations. - H. Expectations of an Advisor.
 The College generally expects an Advisor to adjust their schedule to allow them to attend meetings when planned.
 The College may, but is not required to, change scheduled meetings to accommodate an Advisor's inability to attend, if doing so does not cause an unreasonable delay.